fms-austrosoft/mobile-booking-rest-authentication/README.md

 // returns: string
 const signatureFn = function (apiVersion, apiKey, salt, query, httpBody = '', timestamp = Date.now(), hashAlgorithm = hash.sha256)
 ```
+(the hashing algorithm defaults to SHA-256 which is the standard for signature generation)